Abatement

 A life insurance trust places your life insurance policy into a trust so the payout bypasses your estate, avoiding inheritance tax and probate delays.

-A Life Interest Trust allows someone (the life tenant) to use or benefit from [assets](/glossary/assets) during their lifetime, while preserving them for others (remaindermen) to inherit after they die.
+A Life Interest Trust gives one person the right to benefit from assets during their lifetime, with the assets passing to others after they die.

-A life tenant is a person who has the right to live in a property or receive income from trust [assets](/glossary/assets) for their lifetime, while the capital is preserved for other beneficiaries who inherit after their death.
+A life tenant is someone with the right to live in a property or receive trust income for their lifetime, while the capital is preserved for others to inherit after their death.

-A lifetime gift is cash, property, or any asset you give away during your lifetime, which can reduce your [inheritance](/glossary/inheritance) tax bill if you survive seven years after making the gift.
+A lifetime gift is cash, property, or assets you give away while alive, which can reduce inheritance tax if you survive seven years.

-A lifetime trust (or inter vivos trust) is created during your lifetime.
-You transfer legal ownership of [assets](/glossary/assets) to trustees who manage them for beneficiaries according to your trust deed.
+A lifetime trust is created while alive, transferring assets to trustees who manage them for beneficiaries according to your trust deed.

-A limited company is a business structure that exists as a separate legal entity from its owners, meaning the owners' personal liability for business [debts](/glossary/liabilities) is limited to their investment amount.
+A limited company is a separate legal entity from its owners, with shareholders whose personal liability is limited to their investment.

-A lock-in provision is a contractual restriction preventing shareholders from selling their [company shares](/glossary/company-shares) for a specified period, typically used to ensure founders and key shareholders remain committed to the business.
+A lock-in provision is a contractual restriction preventing shareholders from selling their shares for a specified period, ensuring key stakeholders remain committed to the business.

-Locum income is earnings from temporary medical or professional work, typically paid to [self-employed](/glossary/sole-trader) doctors, GPs, or healthcare workers who fill short-term positions or provide cover for absent colleagues.
+Locum income is earnings from temporary medical work, typically paid to self-employed doctors or healthcare workers who fill short-term positions or cover for absent colleagues.

-Your main residence is the property you live in as your home, which may qualify for an additional £175,000 [inheritance](/glossary/inheritance) tax allowance when left to your children or grandchildren.
+Your main residence is the property where you live, qualifying for an additional £175,000 IHT allowance when left to direct descendants.

-A management buyout (MBO) is a business sale where the existing management team purchases the company from its current owners, often used as a [succession planning](/glossary/estate-planning) strategy by business owners retiring or exiting the business.
+A management buyout (MBO) is when the existing management team purchases the company from its current owners, often used by business owners as an exit or retirement strategy.

 Mediation for probate disputes is a confidential process where an impartial professional helps parties resolve disagreements about wills or estates without going to court.

-A Medical Defence Organization (MDO) is a membership organization that provides professional indemnity cover and legal support to doctors and healthcare professionals facing clinical negligence claims, complaints, and regulatory investigations.
+A Medical Defence Organization (MDO) provides professional indemnity cover and legal support to doctors facing negligence claims, complaints, and regulatory investigations.

-Medical indemnity insurance is professional liability cover protecting healthcare practitioners from negligence claims, covering legal costs and compensation payments when patients allege treatment caused harm.
+Medical indemnity insurance protects healthcare practitioners from negligence claims, covering legal costs and compensation when patients allege treatment caused harm.

 Medical practice succession is the planned transfer of a doctor's ownership share in their practice to continuing or new partners when they retire, become incapacitated, or die.